 Things you can’t miss in Lake Taupo

-- Skydive over Lake Taupo.
+- Skydive over Lake Taupo

-- Sail or kayak to the maori carvings.
+- Sail or kayak to the maori carvings

-- Visit Huka Falls.
+- Visit Huka Falls

-- Bungy jump over the Waikato River.
+- Bungy jump over the Waikato River

-- Bathe in Spa Park’s natural hot spring (for free!).
+- Bathe in Spa Park’s natural hot spring (for free!)

-Being situated on the northern shores of Lake Taupo, there are some fun water activities to get involved in.
+Being situated on the northern shores of Lake Taupo, there are some fun water activities to get involved in in Taupo.
 Sail or kayak to the Maori carvings that are on a vertical rock face.
 Do a spot of trout fishing on the lake.
+(Find out more in Fishing in New Zealand).
 Try your golf skills at the mini golf course or hit a golf ball into the lake in the Lake Taupo Hole in One Challenge.

-Adrenalin Activities in Lake Taupo
+Adrenaline Activities in Lake Taupo

-Turangi is situated at the southern end of Lake Taupo and along the mighty Tongariro River.
+Turangi is situated at the southern end of Lake Taupo and along the Tongariro River.
 Apart for fishing, the town’s other claim to fame is that its the home of the “KA MATE” haka – a Maori war dance dating back 200 years that is now performed by the All Blacks rugby team before each game.

 In the shadow of the active volcanoes in the Ruapehu region, it comes to no surprise that there are several geothermal attractions in the Lake Taupo area too.

 Orakei Korako, a.k.a the Hidden Valley, has the most active geysers in NZ.
 See the weird and wonderful colours of the silica terraces and the rare sight of a geothermal cave.

-- The combination of the natural geothermal activity and manmade design can be found at Wairakei Terraces.
+The combination of the natural geothermal activity and manmade design can be found at Wairakei Terraces.
 You can really treat yourself to the health spa and Maori experience onsite.

-- Alternatively, treat yourself for free at the natural hot spring at Spa Park.
+Alternatively, treat yourself for free at the natural hot spring at Spa Park.
 The hot water meets the Waikato River to give you a perfect temperature for a relaxing soak.
 Remember to keep an eye on your belongings.